 Isaac Bower is a visual artist with a BFA in sculpture from Edinboro University of Pennsylvania, and an MFA in sculpture from West Virginia University.
-He was born in 1968 into a family of creatives and scholars, including a painter/illustrator grandfather, a gallery-owner grandmother, a poet/professor father, and an accomplished writer/professor mother.
+He has also worked for thirty years as a therapeutic bodyworker, helping over 6000 individuals with a range of pain and functional issues.

-Thematically, much of Isaac's artwork has explored the boundary between the natural and artificial world.
-Stylistically, his work has often employed the use of patterning and modular approaches.
-Isaac's undergraduate education was rooted in ceramics, but he soon began to work with wood, found elements and later various mold-making and casting techniques.
+Isaac's artwork and interactive programming explore the embodied human experience in the digital era.
+Stylistically, his artwork often employes the use of patterning and modular approaches.
+Isaac's art education was rooted initially in ceramics, but he has also worked extensively with drawing, wood, found elements, mold-making and casting techniques.

 Since establishing his Pittsburgh studio in 2005, Isaac has completed a range of commission projects for both commercial and residential spaces.
 Isaac’s current art practice blends studio output and interactive programs within libraries, museums, senior centers, corporate, and non-profit spaces.